Elis (city): Development of the city

+The Site

+Most public buildings were probably on the left bank of the river, as no remains are now found on the right or northern bank and Pausanias does not make any allusion to the river in his description of the city.

+Athletes arrived here from all over the Hellenic world in order to take part in the Olympic Games and they and their companions were obliged to reside for at least one month in Elis in order to train in the city's gymnasia and to learn the rules of the Games.

+Close to the training grounds stood a temple of Artemis Philomeirax and the cenotaph of Achilles.
+Also the temple of Hades which was opened only once a year.

+The Loikos was for the sixteen Eleian women who wove the peplos of Hera and organised the Heraia, the female games at Olympia.

+Gymnasium

-Strabo says that the gymnasium stood on the side of the river Peneius; and it is probable that the gymnasium and agora occupied the greater part of the space between the river and the citadel.
-The gymnasium was a vast enclosure surrounded by a wall.
-It was by far the largest gymnasium in Greece, which is accounted for by the fact that all the athletes in the Ancient Olympic Games were obliged to undergo a month's previous training in the gymnasium at Elis.
-The enclosure bore the general name of Xystus, and within it there were special places destined for the runners, and separated from one another by plane-trees.
-The gymnasium contained three subdivisions, called respectively Plethrium, Tetragonum, and Malco: the first so called from its dimensions, the second from its shape, and the third from the softness of the soil.
-In their Malco was the senate-house of the Eleians, called Lalichium from the name of its founders: it was also used for literary exhibitions.
+The gymnasium and agora occupied the greater part of the space between the river and the citadel.
+The gymnasium was by far the largest in Greece to cater for all the athletes of the Ancient Olympic Games obliged to stay here for the previous month.
+The enclosure bore the general name of Xystus, and within it were special places destined for the runners, and separated from one another by plane-trees.
+The gymnasium contained three subdivisions, called respectively Plethrium, Tetragonum, and Malco: the first so-called from its dimensions, the second from its shape, and the third from the softness of the soil.
+In the Malco was the bouleuterion (council chamber) of the Eleians, called Lalichium from the name of its founders: it was also used for literary exhibitions.

+The gymnasium had two principal entrances, one leading by the street called Siope or Silence to the baths, and the other above the cenotaph of Achilles to the agora and the Hellanodicaeum.